It's been a long, winding road to get here.

 The net effect of this calming response:

-We also found a 15% reduction of FM-associated pain and an 18% reduction in overall symptoms.
+We also found a 15% reduction in FM-associated pain and an 18% reduction in overall symptoms.

 Research is starting to point general systemic inflammation of the nervous system.